Lobuche Peak Climbing with Everest Base Camp Trek

 • Free Cancellation

-The peak, which is located near the town of Lobuche and is one of the Khumbu Glacier's giants, rises to an altitude of 6,119 meters to the east and 6,145 meters to the west.
-The Lobuche Peak, a part of the Everest range, is a popular climbing destination in Nepal, especially in Everest Region.
+Lobuche Peak Climbing with Everest Base Camp Trek is an ultimate adventure in the popular Everest Region of eastern Nepal.
+Lobuche Peak is located near the town of Lobuche Village and is one of the Khumbu Glacier's giants, rising to an altitude of 6,119 meters to the east and 6,145 meters to the west.
+The Lobuche Peak, a part of the Everest range, is a popular climbing destination in Nepal, especially in the Everest Region.
 This adventure takes us around the mountain to its eastern flank.
-The Lobuche east, which is conveniently close to the trail next to Everest Base Camp piques the interest of many hikers.
-This popular climbing peak is at its best in the months of September through November and March through May.
-During the pleasant months, visitors may enjoy magnificent panoramas of the Everest region and its monasteries.
-We get to enjoy the lush green hills in the lower portion of the mountains and the crystal clear Himalayas thanks to the favorable seasons.
+The Lobuche East, which is conveniently close to the trail next to Everest Base Camp, piques the interest of many hikers.
+This popular climbing peak is at its best in mid-September to mid-December and mid-March through mid-June.
+During these months, visitors may enjoy magnificent panoramas of the snow-capped mountains, glaciers, landscapes, and amazing terrain.
+We get to enjoy the lush green hills in the lower portion of the mountains and the crystal clear Himalayas, thanks to the favorable seasons.

-• Climbing Lobuche Peak and mountaineering in the incredible Nepal Himalayas
+• Climbing Lobuche Peak and mountaineering in the incredible Everest Region of Nepal

-• Sunrise from the top of the Lobuche peak
+• Sunrise from the top of the Lobuche Peak, Kalapatthar Viewpoint

-• Beautiful views of Everest, Lhotse, Nuptse, Ama Dablam, Island Peak, and the Khumbu Icefall
+• Beautiful views of Mount Everest, Lhotse, Makalu, Cho-Oyu, Nuptse, Ama Dablam, Island Peak, and the Khumbu Icefall

 • The incredible sense of achievement and personal satisfaction that only adventures like this can provide